MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetOperationId.md

 ## Description

-Get the id of the operation Id uniquely identify the operation, for example there can be multiple modify settings calls in progress.
+Returns the Id that uniquely identifies an operation.

 ## Syntax